Worship at Martensville Baptist Church

 Our worship usually follows a simple structure that you can easily follow along with.
 There are four basic portions in any one of our services: Gathering – Word – Response – Sending.
 These four elements all flow together, so there aren’t necessarily clear distinctions or separations as we move from one to the other.

-- The Gathering usually includes a greeting, a scripture reading, and one or two songs.
+- The Gathering usually includes a greeting, a prayer and / or scripture reading, and one or two songs.

 As we recognise that we are separated from God, we begin to focus the service on Jesus, the Word of God (Jn.
 1:1-5).
 It is only through Jesus’ sacrificial death and victorious resurrection that we can be made right with God.
 And so, through songs, scriptures, and prayers we remember what Jesus has done on our behalf.
 This usually includes elements of confession to God and his assurance that, through Jesus, we can have a relationship with him.
 Then, having assurance that we can be restored to God, there is a time of instruction from the Bible which is focussed on discipleship; how God is calling us to live.

-- The Service of the Word usually includes a couple of scripture readings, one or two songs, prayer, and a sermon (usually about 25 minutes).
+- The Service of the Word usually includes a one or two songs, prayer, a scripture reading, and a sermon (usually about 25 minutes).

 This focus on practical teaching from the Bible means that we need to have an opportunity to respond.
 As God has revealed himself through the scriptures, we are called to respond by stepping out in faith and obedience.
 Within the service, this response initially comes as prayer at the close of the sermon where we ask the Holy Spirit to guide us in living out God’s calling on our lives.
 This is usually followed by a Pastoral Prayer where we bring the concerns of our church community before God, submitting them to him.
 Finally, we sing a song of faith and commitment while we take our offering.